-Under no circumstances can associates give or accept gifts if the intent is to improperly influence business decisions.
-Where applicable, associates may give gifts that have only a nominal or promotional value, such as items bearing an Avantor logo, and have a value less than U.S. \$50.00 (or the equivalent amount converted into local currency).
+Under no circumstances may associates give gifts from private-sector or government officials to or accept gifts if the intent is to improperly influence business decisions.
+Where appropriate, associates may give gifts that have only a nominal or promotional value, such as items bearing an Avantor logo, and have a value less than U.S. \$50.00 (or the equivalent amount converted into local currency).
 Similarly, associates may accept gifts from business contacts, provided that those gifts have a value less than U.S. \$50.00 (or the equivalent amount converted into local currency).

 - Q. We are planning to send out a customer satisfaction survey to existing customers.
 Because response rates are typically low, we are going to give our customers a gift card bearing the Avantor logo that is worth €25 when they complete and return the survey.
 Some of our customers are government agencies, but most are private-sector companies.
 Can we go ahead with this plan? - A. Not all of your customers can receive gift cards.
 Giving the gift cards to private-sector customers is allowable under Avantor's policies because the gift cards are promotional, valued less than \$50.00, and are not intended to improperly influence our customers' business decisions.
-Government agency customers should not be offered or given gift cards if they respond to the survey because the cards are not being given in connection with a gift giving occasion, are not for training, demonstration or explanation of Avantor's products or services. and you did not receive prior approval from the Legal department.
+Government agency customers should not be offered or given gift cards if they respond to the survey because the cards are not being given in connection with a gift giving occasion, are not for training, demonstration or explanation of Avantor's products or services.
+In any case, you need to make sure that you receive prior approval from the Legal department.